s-harsh/BDay-web/README.md

 # BDay-web
-A beginner level developer's gift to his friend on her birthday
+A beginner level developer's gift to his friend on birthday